 An angel investor is an accredited individual with a net worth of more than $1 million, or an annual income of $200,000 or more.
 With their surplus of cash available to invest, they generally operate by investing in startups that they’re interested in, either alone or working in networks of other angel investors.

-These are investors that use professionally managed funds to invest in companies where they see up and coming potential.
+These are investors that use professionally managed funds to invest in companies where they see the up-and-coming potential.
 Usually, equity is a term of investment, and investors stay on until there is an acquisition or IPO.
 A point of difference between venture capitalists and angel investors is that venture capitalists prefer companies that are more established and already seeing the positive financial flow.
 Angel investors, in contrast, often invest in early-stage startups more readily.

 These are suited to early-stage businesses.
 Incubator and accelerator programs can be found in nearly every major city.
 Incubators are programs that nurture businesses through tools, training, and networking.
 Accelerators are done in a similar way, though through a much faster process (hence, the name, ‘accelerator’).